 Another example is options and other derivatives which typically have non-linear returns.
 Multiple options can be combined in order to get asymmetrical risk and return prospects.
 Options and other derivatives are widely used by hedge funds.

-Non-normality and Analyzing Alternative Investment Returns
+Non-Normality and Analyzing Alternative Investment Returns

 It is important to be aware of the non-normality of alternative investment returns.
 Analyzing only percentage return and standard deviation is insufficient, as it fails to identify some kinds of risks.
 Some of the popular tools which assume normal distribution of returns (like Sharpe ratio) may be misleading when used with alternative investments.

-Common Sense Must Be Added to Quantitative Analysis
+Adding Common Sense to Quantitative Analysis